Janis-ai/Janis-for-npm/examples/messenger/nodejs/README.md

 ### Set App Roles

 Once you have completed the steps above and completed the Janis installation, go to the Facebook page where you added your bot with Janis integrated.
 Click "Settings" for the page, than select Messenger Platform.

+Under **Response Method**, ensure the following radio button is selected:

+*Responses are partially automated, with some support by people*

-Set your app to be the "Primary Receiver".
+Under **Subscribed Apps**, set your app to be the "Primary Receiver".
 Set Janis as the "Secondary Receiver".
 For more information about app roles, see: [Facebook App Roles](https://developers.facebook.com/docs/messenger-platform/handover-protocol#app_roles).

 ### Dialogflow